Hillel vs. Academic Freedom

 Jewish organizations are siding with the Trump administration in its war on Middle East studies.

-NINETEEN SCHOLARLY ASSOCIATIONS, the American Association for University Professors, and the Foundation for Individual Rights in Education have spoken out against the Department of Education’s public threat last month to pull federal funding from the Duke-University of North Carolina Middle East Studies Consortium due to complaints that, among other things, the Consortium’s curriculum for teachers is overly positive about Islam.
+NINETEEN SCHOLARLY ASSOCIATIONS, the American Association for University Professors, and the Foundation for Individual Rights in Education have spoken out against the Department of Education’s public threat last month to pull federal funding from the Duke-UNC Consortium for Middle East Studies due to complaints that, among other things, the Consortium’s curriculum for teachers is overly positive about Islam.
 But the University of North Carolina Hillel—with the support of Hillel International—is praising the Department’s action.

 For years now, pro-Israel Jewish groups have fought to restrict the academic freedom of federally funded international studies programs, all in the name of tamping down scholarly criticism of Israel.
 The Trump administration’s close alliance with the Jewish right, driven above all by an uncompromisingly pro-Israel foreign policy, has only exacerbated this effort, which now poses a serious challenge to scholars.
 Hillel’s support for the Department of Education’s intervention in North Carolina is a case study in how mainstream Jewish institutions are aiding and abetting right-wing threats to free speech, in spite of the preferences of most Jewish voters.